-Another interpretation of the present findings is based on the double-check hypothesis (Aguado et al., 2018), which states that the processing of negative stimuli involves a "double check" in terms of both valence and specific emotional content (e.g., anger, sadness, fear, and disgust).
-Thus, participants more easily judged negative stimuli in a positive context than negative stimuli in a negative context.
-For example, Aguado et al. (2018) used target faces that expressed happiness, fear, or anger that were presented after the participant had read a sentence that described anger, fear, or happiness-inducing events.
-The results in a congruency judgment task suggested that happy faces were recognized faster in happy contexts than in negative contexts, whereas angry faces were recognized faster in happy contexts than in negative contexts.
-In terms of the double-check hypothesis, recognizing a happy face requires only a valence check, whereas judging a negative face requires checks of both valence and emotion.
-In the present study, negative words were mainly selected based on their emotion dimension (Russell, 2003), without considering the specific emotional content of these words (e.g., anger, sadness, fear, and disgust).
-As a result, the opposite or null priming effects of negative primes may be explained by the fact that the encoding and processing of negative information is not only based on their valence but also requires the additional check of their specific emotional content.
+Alternatively, aAnother interpretation is based on the double-check hypothesis (Aguado et al., 2018), which states that the processing of negative stimuli involves a "double check" in terms of both valence and specific emotional content (e.g., anger, sadness, fear, and disgust)72 4Thus_a participants more easily judged that negative stimuli in a positive context than judged that negative stimuli in a negative context.
+For example, Aguado et al. (2018) used target faces that expressed happy, fear, or anger that were presented after the participant had read a sentence that described 539 540 anger, fear, or happiness-inducing events.
+The results (congruency judgment task) suggested that 541 happy faces were recognized faster in happy contexts compared with in negative contexts, whereas 542 angry faces were recognized faster in happy contexts than negative contexts.
+In terms of the double-check hypothesis, recognizing a happy face requires only a valence check, whereas judging 543 544 a negative face requires checks of valence and emotion content.
+In the present study, negative words were mainly selected based on their emotion dimension (Russell, 2003), without 545 considering the specific emotional content of these words (e.g., anger, sadness, fear, and disgust).
+546 547 As a result, the opposite or null priming effects of negative primes may be explained by the fact 548 that the encoding and processing of negative information not only is based on their valence, but 549 also requires the additional check of their specific emotional content.